Cooloola Great Walk Sunshine Coast

 Photo credit: Marc Dargusch, Queensland Government

 Warning!
-Do not climb on the decaying logs at this camp site.
+Do not climb on the decaying logs at this campsite.
 You may suffer serious injury.
 Swimming in the Noosa River is not recommended.

 Access: Walk-in only.